The Last Dangerous Visions

-The Last Dangerous Visions is an unpublished speculative fiction anthology intended to follow Dangerous Visions (1967) and Again, Dangerous Visions (1972).
+The Last Dangerous Visions (often abbreviated TLDV, sometimes as LDV) is a 2024 original speculative fiction anthology following Dangerous Visions (1967) and Again, Dangerous Visions (1972).
 Like its predecessors, it was edited by American author Harlan Ellison, with introductions to be provided by him.

-Ellison died in 2018 with work on the anthology still incomplete, but on November 13, 2020, the Ellison estate's executor J. Michael Straczynski announced his intention to publish it.
+Ellison died in 2018 with the anthology unfinished.

+In 2020, the Ellison estate's executor J. Michael Straczynski announced his intention to publish it.
+It was published by Blackstone Publishers on October 1, 2024.

 Background

-The projected third collection was started but, controversially, has yet to be finished.
-It has become something of a legend in science fiction as the genre's most famous unpublished book.
-It was originally announced for publication in 1973, but has not seen print to date.
-Ellison came under criticism for his treatment of some writers who submitted their stories to him, who some estimate to number nearly 150.
-Many of these writers have since died.
+The third anthology was started but, controversially, failed to be published and became something of a legend in science fiction as the genre's most famous unpublished book.
+It was originally announced for publication in 1973, but did not see print until over fifty years later.
+Ellison came under criticism for his treatment of some writers who sold their stories to him, estimated to number around 120.
+Many of the writers died in the interim between Ellison's initial story acquisitions and the book's eventual publication more than five decades later.

-British author Christopher Priest, whose story "An Infinite Summer" had been accepted for the collection, wrote a lengthy critique of Ellison's failure to complete the LDV project.
-It was first published by Priest as a one-shot fanzine called The Last Deadloss Visions, a pun on the title of Priest's fanzine Deadloss.
-It proved so popular that it had a total of three printings in the UK and later, in book form, as the 1995 Hugo Award for Best Related Work-nominated The Book on the Edge of Forever (an allusion to Ellison's Star Trek episode, "The City on the Edge of Forever") by American publisher Fantagraphics Books.
-The essay is available online at the Internet Archive mirror of the original site.
+British author Christopher Priest, whose story "An Infinite Summer" had been commissioned for TLDV in 1974 and withdrawn after four months without any response, wrote a lengthy critique of Ellison's failure to complete the project.
+It was first published by Priest in 1987 as The Last Deadloss Visions, a pun on the title of Priest's fanzine Deadloss where it appeared.
+It proved so popular that it had two more editions, expanded with reader letters and other events, later in 1987 and 1988.
+In 1994 it was further expanded as The Book on the Edge of Forever (an allusion to Ellison's Star Trek episode "The City on the Edge of Forever") from American publisher Fantagraphics Books, and was nominated for the Hugo Award for Best Related Work.
+Priest also released the final draft online.

-On June 28, 2018, Ellison died, with the anthology still unpublished.
+On June 28, 2018, Ellison died, with the anthology still unfinished.

-J. Michael Straczynski work

-On November 13, 2020, the Ellison estate's executor J. Michael Straczynski announced on Twitter that he would oversee the project to publish the book, giving more details on Patreon.
-Straczynski's forthcoming volume will not include withdrawn stories and will exclude stories "overtaken by real-world events" but will include new stories from major contemporary science fiction writers as well as work from new authors, including one story from an unpublished writer.
-The book will conclude with "one last, significant work by Harlan which has never been published" which "ties directly into the reason why The Last Dangerous Visions has taken so long to come to light."
-The stories will be organized by theme and will be accompanied by artwork from Tim Kirk.
-The rights to all stories not used will revert to the authors.
+On November 13, 2020, the Ellison estate's executor J. Michael Straczynski announced that he would oversee the project to publish the book.
+Straczynski's volume did not include withdrawn stories nor stories "overtaken by real-world events", so the final length was just a sixth of the originally intended, but included new stories from major contemporary science fiction writers as well as work from new authors, including one story from an unpublished writer, Kayo Hartenbaum.
+The book was advertised as containing "one last, significant work by Harlan which has never been published" which "ties directly into the reason why The Last Dangerous Visions has taken so long to come to light".
+This turned out to be an essay by Straczynski describing Ellison’s battle with (undiagnosed) bipolar disorder.
+The stories were accompanied by artwork from Tim Kirk (who had been commissioned in the 1970s).
+The rights to all stories not used reverted to the authors.

-In the initial announcement, Straczynski stated his intention to market the book to publishers in March/April 2021.
-He reported sending the finished manuscript to an agent in a post on September 26, 2021, with an updated word count of 112,000.
-On July 10, 2022, Straczynski announced on Twitter that The Last Dangerous Visions will be published on September 1, 2024 by Blackstone Publishers.